suyashshetty/codesandbox/README.md

 # CodeSandbox

 A development environment containing a web-based code editor and a Flask backend for executing code snippets.
 This project integrates a Monaco editor for code editing and a Flask application for running and analyzing code in Python and Java.
 Docker is used for isolated execution environments.

+The development of the code editor was done for study purposes only.
+The code is still in developmental phases.
+I have developed this code to help coach myself to practice for interviews (specifically whiteboarding).
+The code editor though has inbuilt support for auto complete and suggestions.

 ![Screenshot](screenshots/screenshot-java.png)
 ![Screenshot](screenshots/screenshot-python.png)